JonasDegruytere/Capstone-project/meditation_user_stories.md

 The “My Favorites” screen displays a list of saved items with their title, category, and duration.
 Users can tap any item to view details or start the activity.
 The Favorites list remains organized for easy browsing and quick access.
 Story Points: 5

-**Calender**
-As a user, I want to view the calendar for the current month and navigate between months, so that I can easily select dates for reminders.
-Acceptance Criteria:
-Display the current month with all the days visible.
-Provide navigation arrows to move between months.
-Story Points: 5

-**Calender Scheduling**
-As a user, I want to select a date and time for a reminder, so that I can schedule it properly.
-Acceptance Criteria:
-Display a default text “Selected Date: None” and “Selected Time: 20:44” to indicate no date has been selected but a time is chosen.
-Allow users to select a specific time and date.
-Story Points: 3

-**Reminders**
-As a user, I want to add a reminder after selecting a time, so that I can schedule it for a future date and time.
-Acceptance Criteria:
-After selecting a time, users can click the “Add Reminder” button to schedule the reminder.
-Story Points: 3

-**Reminders list**
-As a user, I want to see a list of all my reminders, so that I can manage them easily.
-Acceptance Criteria:
-Display a list of all reminders with the selected date and time.
-Provide an option to delete a reminder by clicking the red “Delete” button next to it.
-Story Points: 3

-**Sharing**
-As a user, I want to easily share recommended exercises with friends or family, so that I can help others discover helpful activities.
-Acceptance Criteria:
-Provide a clear share button/icon on the exercise detail page for easy sharing.
-Allow users to share exercises via multiple platforms (e.g., social media, email, or messaging apps).
-Story Points: 3

-**Logout**
-As a user, I want a clear and visible logout button, so that I can easily log out of my account when I’m done using the app.
-Acceptance Criteria:
-Display a clear and visible “Logout” button in the app.
-Tapping the button logs the user out and redirects them to the login page.
-User session data is cleared upon logout to ensure secure access.
-Story Points: 1

-**Light/Dark themes**
-As a user, I want to switch between light and dark themes, so that I can reduce eye strain and customize the app’s visual experience.
-Acceptance Criteria:
-Provide a “Theme” toggle or switch in the settings section for light and dark mode options.
-Allow the user to switch between light and dark mode seamlessly.
-The theme should change immediately without needing to refresh or restart the app.
-Story Points: 5